 A person could have two exact same pieces of art but each piece is completely unique and they aren’t interchangeable like assets such as bitcoins or money.
 Therefore they are available for everybody to obtain.

 While access to any copy of the original file isn’t restricted to the buyer of the NFT, copies of these digital items are available for anyone to obtain.
-However NFTs are tracked on blockchains to provide the owner with a proof of ownership that is separate from copyright.
-Therefore making each piece of item unique and non-fungible.
+However, NFTs are tracked on blockchains to provide the owner with proof of ownership that is separate from copyright.
+Therefore making each piece of the item unique and non-fungible.

 In other words, NFTs allow a digital item such as an mp3 to be treated like a rare art such as The Mona Lisa painting.
 It is unique and non-fungible and comes with its own unique digital signature in the form of identification codes and metadata.